FBI releases photos of person of interest in Charlie Kirk's killing on a Utah university campus

 “I can tell you this was a targeted event,” said Robert Bohls, the top FBI agent in Salt Lake City.

-Trump, who was joined by Democrats in condemning the violence, said he would award Kirk the Presidential Medal of Freedom, the highest civilian honor in the U.S., while Vice President JD Vance and his wife, Usha, were set to visit with Kirk’s family in Salt Lake City.
+Trump, who was joined by Democrats in condemning the violence, said he would award Kirk the Presidential Medal of Freedom, the highest civilian honor in the U.S., while Vice President JD Vance and his wife, Usha, arrived Thursday afternoon in Salt Lake City to visit with Kirk’s family.
 Vance posted a remembrance on X chronicling their friendship, dating back to initial messages in 2017, through Vance’s Senate run and ultimately praying after hearing of the shooting.

 “So much of the success we’ve had in this administration traces directly to Charlie’s ability to organize and convene,” Vance wrote.
 “He didn’t just help us win in 2024, he helped us staff the entire government.”